numbas/editor/docs/pattern-matching/reference.rst

         * ``[$n `*]`` matches a list containing any number of numbers, such as ``[]``, ``[1]`` or ``[6,2]``.

 .. jme:function:: X `+
+    :keywords: some, all, many, several, quantifier
+    :op: `+

     At least one occurrence of ``X``.